rdwallis/alice/README.md

 It has a single RouteTokenPlace: /alice/{chapterNumber}

-So here's what happens when you visit /alice/3
+Here's what happens when you visit /alice/3

 ###### On the server: